AayushKucheria/Deep-Learning/README.md

 # Deep-Learning
-Building different models in a Deep Learning Course I took at Aalto University
+Building different models in a Deep Learning Course I took at Aalto University.

+---

 **02-mlp**: Built an mlp from scratch in numpy and in pytorch